LucianBuzzo/blog/src/pages/learning-to-code/index.md

 ---
-title: 'How to Get into Software Development: A Practical Guide'
+title: 'How to Start Coding: A Practical Guide'
 date: '2023-05-01T09:21:56.401Z'
 ---